isomerpages/mse/_take-action/2d-sgeco-apply.md

 All application forms must be successfully submitted via FormSG (see below) by 23:59 of the respective deadline.

-Attend one of our briefing webinars to learn more about the application process and expectations on what makes a good application. <a href="https://form.gov.sg/#!/62555a215ea4620012ddc074" target="_blank">Sign up for a webinar now!</a>
+Check out the recordings <a href="https://www.mse.gov.sg/sgecofund/community" target="_blank">of our recent workshops to learn more about what makes a good application </a>

 **Application Process**